 Lined with canals boasting both heritage and world leading architecture, Hamburg, Germany’s second largest city and biggest port, is a fascinating European city to explore.
 With echos of its maritime history everywhere you can spend your days wondering the harbour and Speicherstadt district, and dining in funky restaurants and bars of the vibrant neighbourhoods.
 But if you’re looking for things to do in Hamburg with kids, it’ll more likely to be a chocolate museum and the largest miniature railway in the world that will pique interest!

 Disclaimer: Our visit to Hamburg was hosted by Hamburg Marketing who provided complimentary accommodation, transport and activities.
 As always, these are all my own words.
 Also, this post contains affiliate links.
 Should you click on a link to purchase, it is at no extra cost to you, but I get a small commission that goes towards the running of this blog.

-We enjoyed a family trip to Hamburg during the February half term.
+We enjoyed a family trip to Hamburg during our February half term family travels in Germany.
 Our boys were 4 and 6 years old at the time.
 Unfortunately the weather wasn’t all that great (Hamburg is on the same latitude of Manchester, UK), but that really didn’t matter as there is so much to do in Hamburg with kids on a rainy day!